Getting your first dog is an exciting time.

 For most owners, this isn’t a huge problem.
 But if you have big competitive agility or hunting goals, you may at a disadvantage with a mixed breed.
 Mixed-breed dogs are a great option if you don’t have strict goals or needs for your dog (and despite that, I know several successful service dogs, agility competitors, and child-friendly mixed breeds).

-The more breeds mixed into your dog’s makeup, in general the more moderate your dog will be as far as temperament.
+The more breeds mixed into your dog’s makeup, the more moderate your dog will usually be as far as temperament.
 Having a mix of various breeds often tends to cancel out extreme behaviors from any individual breed.

 Mixed breeds are a mixed bag.
 Especially when parents are unknown, it’s almost impossible to predict what a mixed breed puppy will grow up to be like.
 Luckily, most mixed breed dogs are lovely pets that hit the middle of the road on most personality traits — perfect for the first time owner!

 The bottom line is that you’re bringing a living animal into your home, and that’s always a gamble.